South Korea virus cases surge as WHO sounds maximum alert - Journal du Cameroun

 South Korea’s total is expected to rise further with screening of more than 210,000 members of the Shincheonji Church of Jesus, a secretive entity often accused of being a cult that is linked to around half of the country’s cases.

+On Saturday, South Korea also reported its first reinfection case with a 73-year-old woman testing positive for a second time after recovering from the virus.

-While China reported 47 more deaths on Saturday, it recorded fewer new cases than South Korea, with 427 infections.
+While China reported 47 more deaths on Saturday, it recorded 427 infections — fewer new cases than South Korea — following unprecedented quarantine efforts locking down tens of millions of people in the worst-hit cities.

-South Korean officials say they are not considering a citywide quarantine for Daegu similar to the lockdown imposed on the central Chinese city of Wuhan.
+South Korean officials say they are not considering a citywide quarantine for Daegu similar to the lockdown imposed on Wuhan.

-In Iran, unnamed health system sources told the BBC that at least 210 people had died of the coronavirus — far beyond the official death toll of 34, but a health ministry spokesman angrily denied that figure.
+In Iran, unnamed health sources told the BBC that at least 210 people had died of the coronavirus — far beyond the official death toll, but Tehran angrily denied that figure.